Why Tobacco Stocks Outperform (Why Tobacco Stocks Are A Great Investment)

-Some months ago I wrote an article about the historical performance of so-called “sin stocks”.
+I wrote an article about sin stocks’ historical performance some months ago.
 Tobacco companies have performed the best in the US, and alcohol stocks in the UK.
-In this article, I briefly argue for the reasons why and why they most likely continue to outperform.
+In this article, I briefly argue why and why they most likely continue to outperform.

 Margins are very high.
-For example, 27% of the revenue ends up as free cashflow for Philip Morris and CAPEX is a tiny 3% of the revenue.
-Little working capital is required and more can be handed back to shareholders in the form of dividends or buybacks.
+For example, 27% of the revenue ends up as free cash flow for Philip Morris, and CAPEX is a tiny 3% of the revenue.
+Only small amounts of working capital are required; thus, more can be returned to shareholders as dividends or buybacks.

 Tobacco is among the most regulated industries on this planet.
-Everything is regulated in detail: how to package, where to display tobacco in the stores (some countries don’t allow to display it all), it’s illegal to advertise in most countries, etc. The regulations are almost endless.
+Everything is regulated in detail: how to package, where to display tobacco in the stores (some countries don’t allow tobacco to be displayed at all), it’s illegal to advertise in most countries, etc. The regulations are almost endless.

-Needless to say, this obviously creates huge barriers to entry for potential competitors.
+This creates enormous barriers to entry for potential competitors.
 The big tobacco companies have the arena all by themselves.

 Many decades of regulation and constant litigation from governments and activists have made tobacco companies develop enormous knowledge and expertise in this field.
 New competitors don’t have this knowledge.

-Because tobacco ads in most countries are banned, how can new companies create new brands?
-It’s basically impossible unless you innovate new products like IQOS or vaping.
-The current tobacco brands have been around for a very long time and change is very slow.
+Because many countries have banned tobacco ads, how can new companies create new brands?
+It’s impossible unless you innovate new products like IQOS or vaping.
+The current tobacco brands have been around for a very long time, and change is very slow.

-I have never heard from serious sources suggestions to outright ban tobacco, and I believe this is unlikely to happen.
+I have never heard suggestions from serious sources to outright ban tobacco, and I believe this is unlikely.

-In any other industry, I believe it would be likely to raise concerns about antitrust.
-But to this day I have not heard any regulator mention this about tobacco companies, even though the market is controlled by just a few big multinationals.
+In any other industry, I believe it would likely raise concerns about antitrust.
+But to this day, I have not heard any regulator mention this about tobacco companies, even though just a few giant multinationals control the market.
 It’s close to an oligopoly.

 The demand for cigarettes has historically proven to be inelastic.
-If prices go up, smokers simply keep smoking no matter what.
+If prices go up, smokers keep smoking no matter what.
 The addictive nature makes users less sensitive to price.
-Not even social stigma stop smokers.
+Not even social stigma stops smokers.

 Tobacco companies are always fighting litigation and activists.

-As such, headlines are steady negative and this leads to a discount in valuation compared to the overall market.
-Thus buybacks and DRIP can be done at cheaper prices than in other stocks, something that pays off further down the line.
+As such, headlines are usually negative, leading to a discount in valuation compared to the overall market.
+Thus buybacks and DRIP can be done at lower prices than in other stocks, which pays off further down the line.

 As I have written before: if you are a net buyer of stocks in the future you want to pay as little as possible for the earnings: